 Music Education graduates from the Hayes School of Music enjoy a nearly 100% employment record, including positions throughout North Carolina and the region.

-Visit the department home page for more information, including Program of Study and Four Year Guide.
+Visit the department home page for more information.

 A minor is not required.